Trajectory Modeling via Random Utility Inverse Reinforcement Learning: Markov Decision Process Formulation

-in which $p(\epsilon')$ is the probability distribution of the errors (assumed i.i.d) and $0 < \gamma\leq 1$ is a discount factor.
-In addition, notice that the optimal value function \eqref{eq:optimal_value_function} is a random variable.
-We then further work with its expected value
+in which the expected value is computed relative to the transition probability \eqref{eq:transition_prob} and $0 < \gamma\leq 1$ is a discount factor.
+In addition, since $\epsilon$ is a random variable, the optimal value function \eqref{eq:optimal_value_function} is a also a random variable.
+We can make the expression tractable if we assume that the errors $\epsilon$ are independent and identically distributed Gumbel variables with zero mean and scale factor $\alpha$.
+Now notice that the random variable defined as

+also has a Gumbel density.
+Moreover, due to the max-stability property of Gumbel random variables, $v^\star(s,\epsilon)$ is also a Gumbel random variable with scale $\alpha$ and expected value